 Our refreshed Emerging Leaders programme

 Congratulations to the talented surgeons who have been recruited to our Emerging Leaders programme to date.
-Applications for our next cohort are now open.
+Please register your interest in the 2024 Emerging Leaders.

 Meet the Emerging Leaders of 2022

 Nabeela AhmedOral and Maxillofacial Consultant

 I am a newly appointed Consultant Oral and Maxillofacial Surgeon based at the Queens Medical Centre in Nottingham where I have an interest in treating facial deformity; both developmental and that acquired as a result of trauma.
 I have an interest in teaching and hold a MMedSci (Med Ed).
 I recently spent two years in Australasia on a fellowship with my young family before returning to the UK in July 2021.